paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-124-public-housing-drug-elimination.md

 (8) sports programs and sports activities that serve primarily youths from public or other federally assisted low-income housing projects and are operated in conjunction with, or in furtherance of, an organized program or plan designed to reduce or eliminate drugs and drug-related problems in and around such projects.

 **(b) Other PHA-owned housing** Notwithstanding any other provision of this subchapter, grants under this subchapter may be used to eliminate drug-related crime in and around housing owned by public housing agencies that is not public housing assisted under the United States Housing Act of 1937 [[42 U.S.C.
-1437](./chapter-008-low-income-housing.md#section-1437) et seq.] and is not otherwise federally assisted, for the activities described in paragraphs (1) through (7) of subsection (a) of this section, but only if—
+1437](./chapter-008-low-income-housing.md#section-1437) et seq.] and is not otherwise federally assisted, for the activities described in paragraphs (1) through (7) of subsection (a), but only if—

 (1) the housing is located in a high intensity drug trafficking area designated pursuant to section 1504 11 See References in Text note below. of title 21; and